 Now let’s get into how we pack light…

 What You Shouldn’t Pack

 With five kids, we skip the hotels.
-We’ve found AirBNB to be more accommodating, and less expensive.
+We’ve found AirBNB (you can use this link to get a discount if you’ve never used it before) to be more accommodating, and less expensive.
 Honestly, we don’t even fit into hotel rooms anymore.
 Most hotels have a maximum occupancy of five people per room… pesky fire codes!

 Since we’ve been using AirBNB, we’ve found that we can pack much lighter.

 The AirBNB will list everything that’s provided for you.
 All you have to do is make sure the following things are provided so you can pack even lighter.
 Here’s an example of the amenities provided by a unit: